bast/talk-dirac-lgpl/talk.md

 - Copyright stays with authors
 - Only copyright holders can change the license
 - Software license and citations are two different things
+- Making code public under LGPL and releasing versions are also two different things

 ---